AP Automation Isn’t Tomorrow’s Upgrade — It’s Today’s Wake-Up Call

 From Benchmarks to Reality: What Enterprise Data Shows

-In many cases, automation existed—but orchestration did not.
-Fragmented tools led to fragmented outcomes.
+In many cases, automation existed—but orchestration did not.Tools operated in silos, leading to fragmented outcomes and manual handoffs.

-The conclusion was clear:
+The conclusion was unmistakable:

 What Leading Enterprises Are Doing Differently